 Bear in mind that minor changes in timetables may occur, so you should check the catalogue regularly.
 Also, since much of the information on courses is based on last year’s academic information, changes in contents and evaluation criteria may occur.
 The exact information will be provided by your professor at the beginning of each course.

 Some courses are identified as MQA (Advanced Quantitative Methods) these are high demanding courses with a strong quantitative content.
 Prerequisite: good background in Mathematics.

-Syllabus search: you may check the syllabus of each course by using the course code in the subject search.
+Syllabus search: (Currently, syllabus search refer to 2020-21.
+Please take them as a reference before 2021 syllabi are available) You may check the syllabus of each course by using the course code in the subject search.
 Note that some of the syllabi for the present academic year are currently being updated, so you may need to locate them using previous years.
 If that happens, please bear in mind that the assessment criteria might change, so be sure to obtain the updated syllabus from your professor at the beginning of a course.